-Doesn’t matter how great your game may be, if no one can find it.
+Doesn’t matter how great your game is if no one can find it.
 The importance of naming your game is not to be underestimated, yet I’ve seen many do exactly that.
 Welcome to The Indie Post.

 Now before I dive into this topic, let me make one thing clear: I’m not an expert on how to best name your game, in terms of uniqueness.
 But I do have come across more than a few bad examples, one of which belongs to a game I covered a few weeks ago, namely the mobile math puzzler 10.
 Try opening Google and searching for ’10’, or even ’10 ios’ – chances are the first many hits will contain less than satisfactory results.

 This saddens me because 10 is actually a really good game, but because of its name, even stumbling upon it randomly is going to be tricky.
 The lesson here is to mix letters and numbers if you’re going to use numbers at all.
 Finding a game called ’10 and something else’ is going to be noticeably easier than, well, just ’10’.
 I’m not sure what would have been a better choice, except… just about everything.

-While I generally prefer developers to use something short and simple, more characters obviously results in more breathing room.
-This can be vital if you want something more descriptive and unique, and isn’t willing to go with something that sounds more ‘cool’ than anything else.
+While I generally prefer developers to use something short and simple, more characters obviously result in more breathing room.
+This can be vital if you want something more descriptive and unique and isn’t willing to go with something that sounds more ‘cool’ than anything else.
 Take Element4l, for example.
 By replacing the last A in ELEMENTAL with a 4, I-Illusions made sure it would be the first hit in a search.

 That said, choosing a name that’s too unique can have the opposite effect, as it would be excluded from the “is this what you were looking for?” randomness.
 You’ll also want to make sure it’s not too hard to spell (something I’m guilty of, with the name of this site and domain, sadly).
 The harder something is to spell, the more difficult it will be to look up, which is obviously not something you’ll want.